iBoradyn/iBoradyn/README.md

 ###

-<p align="left">My name is Igor and I'm a Junior Full Stack Developer, from Olsztyn, Poland</p>
+<p align="left">My name is Igor and I'm a Junior Full Stack Developer from Olsztyn, Poland</p>

 ###